AntonC9018/Kari/source/README.md

 ```

 Currently, it does not support arrays other than string arrays, but I have not yet had a use case for that.

+## Default plugins

+None of the plugins are included by default by `Kari`, however, there are some useful ones already defined in this repo.

+### Flags

+Generates useful functions for flag enums.

+### Terminal

+Generates backend code for terminal commands.
+See a complete example repo [here](https://github.com/AntonC9018/command_terminal).

+### UnityHelpers

+Generates boilerplate helper functions related to unity.
+Currently, makes helper functions for changing individual coordinates of `Vector`'s.

+The idea comes from [here](https://github.com/TobiasWehrum/unity-utilities/blob/c78da2928b1f7b73046a697185271e7effeddd1f/UnityHelper/UnityHelper.cs#L199), but results in no runtime penalty of checking nullable types.